What can cause binge eating disorder?

 - Eating unusually large amounts of food in a small window of time, such as over a two-hour period

 - Feeling as though your binging behavior is out of control

 - Eating when stressed or upset (even if you are full or not hungry)

 - Eating rapidly during binge episodes

 - Frequently eating alone or in secret

-- Binging without an attempt to purge after (i.e. through vomiting, laxative use, or excessive exercise)
+- Binging without an attempt to purge afterwards to lose weight (e.g., through vomiting, laxative use, or exercising excessively)

 - Weight gain and other related health issues